Akinfiy Nikitich Demidov: Life

 He was the eldest son of Nikita Demidov and increased the family fortune, raising it to one of Russia's most important industrial dynasties.
 He studied the secrets of metallurgical production in Saxony.

 He zealously set to work and became the creator of the "empire" of the Demidovs, which by the middle of the 18th century produced 52% of all Russian metal.
 He set up at least nine steel foundries and munitions factories from 1717 to 1735, and had 25 by his death.
 He also created iron and copper mines in the Urals and Western Siberia to supply them and mines for precious and semi-precious stones, silver and gold.

+Akinfiy Nikitich Demidov was a shrewd, energetic, yet ruthless and avaricious industrialist.
+His biography encompassed a remarkable range of endeavors: founding factories and even cities, navigating court intrigues and imperial power struggles, orchestrating aggressive business takeovers, and waging commercial wars - even against his own relatives.
+A chilling legend surrounds his name, alleging the secret smelting of silver and the clandestine minting of coins at his Ural residence.
+According to the myth, when imperial authorities uncovered the operation, they dispatched an investigator to Nevyansk.
+However, Akinfiy reportedly concealed his tracks by flooding the underground workshops where the illicit smelting occurred, drowning the craftsmen who possessed knowledge of the scheme.

 In 1720, having bought from Nikolai Fedorovich Golovin an estate in the Barminskaya volost of the Nizhny Novgorod district, the Demidovs received a letter of nobility from Tsar Peter the Great rewarding his services by making him a hereditary nobleman, as he also did with Akinfiy's brothers.

 He commissioned the Leaning Tower of Nevyansk, with its underground rooms and secret routes towards one of his factories.
 By the end of his life Akinfiy was the richest man bar the Tsar.
 In 1734 he founded the Nicholas-Zaretsky Church in Tula.

 In 1740, Akinfiy Demidov received the rank of State Councillor (статский советник), and in 1744 a Privy Councillor (действительный статский советник).
 Empress Elizaveta Petrovna granted a special patronage, that the Demidov brothers were exempted from compulsory military service and many taxes.
 The Demidovs turned out to be the freest, according to one of the biographers of the family, people in Russia.